pedzed/text-marker.js/README.md

 Found a security vulnerability?
 Email `security at pedzed.com`.

 **NOTE:** This library does not protect against XSS attacks.
-Be sure to pass colors that are safe.
+Be sure to only pass down colors that are safe.